Star Wars Episode 9: Title, trailer get big reveal at Celebration Chicago

 Rey, Finn, BB-8 and Poe Dameron have been on an epic journey since 2015's Star Wars: The Force Awakens.
-And in December, their adventure will meet some kind of conclusion when Star Wars Episode 9: The Rise of Skywalker comes to theaters.
+And in December, their adventure -- along with the entire Skywalker saga of nine movies -- will meet some kind of conclusion when Star Wars Episode 9: The Rise of Skywalker comes to theaters.

 The movie has a lot to live up to.
+Director J.J.
 Abrams will need to find a way to offer an ending to the revived Star Wars movie universe following a mixed reception to The Last Jedi and Solo's box office flop.
 Also, it's not like his Force Awakens was criticism-free -- some fans knocked it for evoking the original Star Wars film too predictably.
-Not to mention, he'll need to find a graceful way to allow for Leia Organa's exit following the death of actress Carrie Fisher in 2016.
+He's also dealing with the challenge of keeping Leia Organa a central character despite the death of actress Carrie Fisher in 2016.

-But with production wrapped, there's plenty of time before Star Wars returns to theaters.
-Here's everything we know about the film so far.
+But with the movie now in the editing stage, there's plenty of time before Star Wars returns to theaters.
+Here's everything we know so far.

 Release date: When can I see Episode 9?